sonydaman/GitLearning/Readme.md

 `git branch` see the all branches

-How to make a new branch
+How to make a new branch+swtiched into new branch
-how to switch on the branch
+    git checkout -b Develop origin/master how to switch on the branch

 how to delete the branch